IABTechLab/uid2-operator/scripts/gcp-oidc/README.md

    - Protocol: "gcp-oidc"
    - Enclave ID: the generated value in Step 1

-### Create VM Instance (For partner)
+### (For partner) Create VM Instance
-There are a few placeholders that you need to replace:
+There are a few placeholders that you need to replace in below command:
  - `{INSTANCE_NAME}`: your VM name, can be changed as your need.
  - `{SERVICE_ACCOUNT}`: in `{SERVICE_ACCOUNT_NAME}@{PROJECT_ID}.iam.gserviceaccount.com` format, the one you created
 in Prerequisites phase.